-Requires transfer of assets which are publicly-purchased by public school academies to the state if an academy ceases operations.
+Requires transfer of assets that are publicly purchased by public school academies to the state if an academy ceases operations.

 Sec.
 18c.
 Contract Between Public School Administrator and Third Party

 Exempts the state from liability for certain debts incurred by public school academies.